7 Places to Learn to Code – for Free!

 Nowadays, you don't have to go back to college (and take on the huge loan or remortgage your house) to get up to speed.

 The ability to code (and to participate in conversations around programming) is indispensable; it's not a skill reserved for the uber-geeky.
-It allows business professionals to identify and quickly resolve issues like a string of wonky HTML in a content management system, to more effectively optimize landing pages, or leverage powerful new AdWords Scripts.
+It allows business professionals to identify and quickly resolve issues like a string of wonky HTML in a content management system, to more effectively optimize landing pages, or leverage powerful new Google Ads (AdWords) Scripts.

 It also gives you a unique new perspective in content development, when you understand the inner workings of your systems and can play around in it and get creative.